surya3524/email-auto-responder/EmailContentApi/README.md

    ```

 3. **SSL Certificate Issues**: The connection string includes `TrustServerCertificate=true` for development.
 In production, use proper SSL certificates.

+4. **Data Seeding Issues**: If seeding fails, you can manually trigger it using the `/api/EmailContent/seed` endpoint.

 ## License